 Kroll Travel Award

-The Kroll Travel Award is potentially offered to Cornell graduate & undergraduate students traveling to Israel during the summer to participate in academically recognized archaeological digs and/or other academic programs.
-Awards will range from $250-$1000 and will be made based on the quality of the proposed project and its connection to Jewish Studies and/or Near Eastern Studies.
+The Kroll Travel Award, in honor of Professor Ross Brann, is potentially offered to students traveling to the middle east during summer 2019 to participate in academically recognized archaeological digs and/or other academic programs.
+Awards will range from $250-$1000 and are open to Graduate & Undergraduate students.
+Awards will be made based on the quality of the proposed project and its connection to Near Eastern Studies.

 The deadline for submission is April 1.
 Submit proposals to Christianne Capalongo by e-mail or in person to 409 White Hall.